-This trek after all is difficult to match for its rugged mountain scenery, trekking challenges and the expose it provides on the variety of ethnic Nepalese cultures.
-Starting in the lowland paddy fields the trek steadily gains altitude passing through oak and pine forests and eventually emerging into high desert country at Manang (3597 m.).
+This trek after all is difficult to match for its rugged mountain scenery, trekking challenges and the exposure it provides to the variety of ethnic Nepalese cultures.
+Starting in the lowland paddy fields the trek steadily gains altitude passing through oak and pine forests and eventually emerging into the high desert country at Manang (3597 m.).
 The descent is equally amazing and varied.

 After breakfast you will board your private transport and start the drive to Dumre.
 This drive can take up to five hours and packed will be lunch provided.
 Your adventure vacation truly starts the moment you reach Besishar where your crew will be waiting for you.
 Your first day's stay will be at Besisahar.

 Pass through the village of Besisahar and descend to the river valley.
 Crossing the river the trail climbs steeply and continues contouring in wet subtropical forests and paddy fields.
 The trail continues north above the Marsyangdi Khola towards Khudi Khola, a major tributary that drains the East End of the Lamjung Himal.
 Then, crossing suspension bridge to come back to the Marsyangdi Khola you reach the village of Khudi.

 The changes in the valley's ecosystem and its physical characteristics become evident now.
 Himalchuli is the major summit to the east.
 Crossing the river to its east bank you pass through the village of Bhulbhule and heading north continue past Ngadi (930 m.) to the ridge top settlement of Bahundanda (1311 m.).
 The name of this village literally means "Brahmin Hill".